 Wax to seal.

-Taking the scraps that were removed from the cushion insert, lay out onto your drop cloth and cut out.
-Using your stable gun, start on the longer sides and begin to stable into place.
+Step 2 – Taking the scraps that were removed from the cushion insert, layout onto your drop cloth and cut out.
+Using your staple gun, start on the longer sides and begin to stable into place.
 Then begin on the second side ensuring that you pull tight as you go.
 Repeat the same process on the smaller sides so that you get a nice clean fold.

-Using masking tape or painters tape make two strips with a gab in the middle on the top of the cushion.
+Step 3 – Using masking tape or painters tape make two strips with a gap in the middle on the top of the cushion.

-Handy Hint: Make sure you measure from either side of the cushion, using a ruler, so that is in the center.
+Handy Hint: Make sure you measure from either side of the cushion, using a ruler, so that is in the centre.

-Then using a stencil brush and the same coloured chalk paint as you use on the base, dab lightly in the center and let dry.
+Step 4 – Then using a stencil brush and the same coloured chalk paint as you use on the base, dab lightly in the centre and let dry.

-If you have been following me for a while on facebook, or here on my blog, you’ll know that I just LOVE decorating with numbers and of coarse had to add a number to this sweet stool!!
+Step 5 – If you have been following me for a while on Facebook, or here on my blog, you’ll know that I just LOVE decorating with numbers and of course had to add a number to this sweet stool!!
 Using your number stencil and Americana Acrylic Deco Art Lamp Black paint, stencil a number onto either side of the line.
 I used 18, as it’s my lucky number!
 Replace the cushion insert into the stool and glue, for stability.

 The quote I used and LOVE was: